 You are here

-Kansas Wesleyan University has just launched The Center for Global Service Learning (Pioneer Hall 320) which is offering the Wesleyan Journey.
+Kansas Wesleyan University launched The Center for Global Service Learning (Pioneer Hall 320) in preparation for the official first wave of the Wesleyan Journey courses to be offered during fall break 2015, spring break 2015 and May term 2016.
 The Wesleyan Journey is an opportunity for students at Kansas Wesleyan to take a course which includes an intentional and meaningful service experience with travel, domestic or abroad.
-KWU has announced that in addition to launching the Wesleyan Journey, beginning fall of 2015, the university will fund one of these amazing courses for qualified students!
+The university will fund one of these amazing courses for qualified students.
 Students may, however, register for a Wesleyan Journey as early as their freshman year at their own cost.
+Fall 2015 courses are now closed, but registration is available for spring 2016.
+Check out the available spring break and May courses here.

 Find academic assistance that includes free writing and math tutoring at the Albert Nelson Student Success Center.